Bereavement Support Payment3 Feb 2023 | Eloise Mears

 Unmarried parents can now claim Bereavement Support Payment

 This will mean that cohabiting parents could get up to 18 monthly payments following the loss of their partner.
-This may also apply in retrospect for those who have lost loved ones prior to the change in the law.
+This may also apply retrospectively to those who have lost loved ones before the change in the law.

 You may get fewer payments if: